스킴

 Proof

 In particular, any stalk-local property is also an affine-local property.
-However, this is a proposition that requires some care, because for example if a stalk-local property on \(X\) is given by
+However, this is a proposition requiring some care, because for instance if a stalk-local property on \(X\) is given by

 For example, consider the affine scheme